-- 1. Underwriting.
+- Underwriting.
 Before a loan is made, borrowers go through an extensive underwriting process to review project feasibility and assess credit quality.
 All loans are reviewed by a Board committee. - 2.
 Collateral.
-All Fund loans are secured by collateral (typically, real estate).
-Site visits to inspect the condition of collateral securing loans are conducted at least once every three years. - 3.
+Fund loans are almost always secured by collateral (typically, real estate).
+Site visits to inspect the condition of collateral securing loans are conducted regularly. - 3.
 Portfolio Diversification Strategies.
 The fund has a diverse loan portfolio comprised of a variety of sectors and repayment sources, which spreads risk across a range of factors.
-Genesis does not normally allow the amount of outstanding debt to any single borrower to exceed 10% of total capital available to lend, and limits the amount of capital loaned out for longer than 10 years. - 4.
+Genesis does not normally allow the amount of outstanding debt to any single borrower to exceed 10% of total capital available to lend and limits the amount of capital loaned out for longer than 10 years. - 4.
 Ongoing Loan Monitoring and Support.
 The Fund's lending staff maintains strong relationships with borrowers and conducts ongoing portfolio reviews.
 This involves construction monitoring when appropriate, as well as reviewing loan repayment plans and other operating information from a borrower.
 Genesis provides technical assistance if needed to keep projects on track.

 - 5. Annual Portfolio Review.
-The Fund reviews each loan in the portfolio at least annually, including updating all necessary documentation, reviewing payment status, analyzing financial statements, and re-rating risk. - 6.
+The Fund performs a review of each loan in the portfolio at least annually, updating documentation, reviewing payment status, and analyzing financial statements. - 6.
 Loan Loss Allowance.
-Genesis maintains a minimum loan loss allowance equal to 3% of gross loans receivable at all times.
-The loan loss allowance may be adjusted upwards as necessary based on an assessment of risk in the portfolio.
+Genesis maintains a Loan Loss Allowance at the level indicated by an internal risk assessment of its loan portfolio and consistent with its Board-approved policies for managing risk, consistent with generally accepted accounting principles (GAAP).
 Careful portfolio management has helped keep loan losses to a minimum.
-The fund has only had two loan write-offs in its 30-year history.
+The fund has only had two loan write-offs in its more than 30-year history.